shawn-sterling/graphios/README.md

 command_line    /path/to/myscript.sh
 </pre>

-You should now be able to start at step 3 on the above instructions.
+You should now be able to skip steps 2 and 3 on the configuration instructions.

 # OMD (Open Monitoring Distribution) Notes: